Darkorg69/Better-Leveling/README.md

 Each specialization has 6 skills which you can level up by spending your experience levels.

-**As of version 0.3.0 and later:**

-You can now simply harvest crops just by right-clicking on them!
+You can simply harvest crops just by right-clicking on them!
 With native support for the Harvest Proficiency skill!

 ## Important!